Barsonax/TestExamplesDotnet/README.md

 - Tests can run in parallel.

 ## How to use
 I decided not to turn this into a nuget package for now.
-Depending on if you are using nunit or xunit copy the code that you need to your project.
+Depending on if you are using NUnit or xUnit copy the code that you need to your project.
 For instance if you are using PostgreSql then copy the code from [TestExamplesDotnet](TestExamplesDotnet) and [TestExamplesDotnet.PostgreSql](TestExamplesDotnet.PostgreSql) to your test project.
-For examples on how to setup nunit or xunit see the [Examples](Examples).
+For examples on how to setup [NUnit](Examples/Api/PostgreSql/Api.PostgreSql.Nunit) or [xUnit](Examples/Api/PostgreSql/Api.PostgreSql.Xunit) see the [Examples](Examples).
 I do suggest you flatten the code that you need into a single project to keep things simpler.

+If can choose which testframework to use then I suggest going with NUnit as NUnit achieves a higher level of parallelism because it will even run test cases in the same class in parallel where xUnit will not run tests in the same class in parallel.
+As such most examples will be for NUnit but the setup is very similar.

 ## Examples
 Some examples can be found in [Examples](Examples).
-For instance for postgresql you can find examples for [NUnit](Examples/Api/PostgreSql/Api.PostgreSql.Nunit) and [xUnit](Examples/Api/PostgreSql/Api.PostgreSql.Xunit).
+For instance for postgresql you can find examples for NUnit and xUnit.
 There's also a browser test example using [Playwright](Examples/Razor/Razor.Playwright).